hothanhtuan1209/Write-Idiomatics-Python/README.md

 2. Checkout to branch develop
 > git checkout develop

+3. Use cd command to move to folder
+> cd + 'file name'
+- example: cd Woking_with_data

+4. Open file in folder and run code

 ## Contribute
  - If you want to contribute to this project, please create a pull request and clearly describe the changes you propose